Elecapp/Elecapp.github.io/index.md

 - [Lipary Summer School 2022 on Data Science: Models, Algorithms, AI and Beyond](https://complex22.liparischool.it/), Lipari - July 2022

 ## Teaching
-- Tutor for the Data visualization course of the [Master in Big Data Analytics and Social Mining](https://masterbigdata.it/), May-June 2023
+- Tutor for the Data visualization course of the [Master in Big Data Analytics and Social Mining](https://masterbigdata.it/),  2023-2025